University of Florida Homepage

 Godfred Agyapong

-Godfred Agyapong is an MA Linguistics student and Akan Language instructor at the University of Florida’s Department of Languages, Literatures, and Cultures.
+Godfred Agyapong is a PhD Linguistics student and an Akan Language instructor at the University of Florida’s Department of Languages, Literatures, and Cultures.
 Hailing from Kumasi, in the heart of the Ashanti Region of Ghana, Godfred brings a unique perspective and deep understanding of African languages to his teaching and research.

-Before joining the University of Florida in 2022, Godfred served as a Teaching Assistant at the Department of Ghanaian Languages and Linguistics at the University of Cape Coast, where he earned his bachelor’s degree in Linguistics and Ghanaian Languages.
+He obtained his MA Degree from the University of Florida (UF).
+Before joining UF in 2022, Godfred served as a Teaching Assistant at the Department of Ghanaian Languages and Linguistics at the University of Cape Coast, where he earned his bachelor’s degree in Linguistics and Ghanaian Languages.

-With a focus on Language Documentation and Computational Linguistics, Godfred is keenly interested in bridging the gap between NLP (Natural Language Processing) programs and African Languages.
+With a focus on Machine Learning for Endangered Languages, Godfred is keenly interested in bridging the gap between NLP (Natural Language Processing) programs and African Languages.
 He is committed to making African languages accessible and usable in the digital age.

 Happiness Patrick Bulugu